dataesr/openalex-affiliations/README.md

 Some of the mismatches we detected seem explainable (like the bug for ORCiD), but others seem very weird, like the Dnipro State Medical University matched with a Valeo RoR ?

  **First feedback (now deprecated)**

+This repo lists a sample of cases where the country of affiliation present in OpenAlex appears potentially incorrect.
+We have used our own [affiliation-matching tool](https://github.com/dataesr/affiliation-matcher) to detect these cases, and this automatic tool itself is not perfect.
+Nevertheless, we believe that the vast majority of the cases raised here are of interest.
 We present this data with the following fields

 - **raw_affiliation_string**: raw affiliation string as present in OpenAlex